farisachugthai/dynamic_ipython/extensions/README.rst

    :function:`unload_ipython_extension(ipython)`, which is called when the extension is unloaded).
 This instance can be used to register new magic commands, access the user namespace, execute code, and so on.
-   This loading function is called whenthe extension is loaded, which happens when the
+   This loading function is called when the extension is loaded, which happens when the

    .. ipython::